-1 Goal Name Improve the condition of existing housing stock Goal Description The City will provide CDBG and HOME funds to improve the existing housing stock so that it provides decent, safe and sanitary housing.
-2 Goal Name Address Homelessness Goal Description The City will allocate ESG funding to organizations that address the needs of homeless individuals.
+1 Goal Name Improve the condition of existing housing stock GoalThe City will provide CDBG and HOME funds to improve the existing housing stock so that it provides decent, saDescriptionsanitary housing.
+2 Goal Name Address Homelessness Address Homelessness GoalThe City will allocate ESG funding to organizations that address the needs of homeless individuals.Description The City will allocate ESG funding to organizations that address the needs of homeless individuals.
 3 Goal Name Public Facilities and Infrastructure Goal Description The City will allocate CDBG funds to improve and upgrade public facilities and infrastructure such as public buildings, parks, streets, and storm drains.
 4 Goal Name Improve the well-being of persons Goal Description The City will provide CDBG financial support to organizations that address basic needs, public safety, transportation, job training, and needs of school-aged youth.
 5 Goal Name Achieve Fair Housing for All Goal Description The City will continue to allocate CDBG funds to a fair housing provider that will investigate housing discrimination complaints and tenant/landlord issues.
-7 Goal Name Planning and Administration Goal Description The City will strive to achieve the goals, priority needs and funding priorities of the Consolidated Plan.
+6 Goal Name Promote Economic Development Activities GoalThe City will promote economic development activities that assist existing and start-up businesses and regimeDescriptionjobs.
+The City will promote economic development activities that assist existing and start-up businesses and retain and create jobs.
+7 Goal Name Planning and Administration Planning and Administration Goal Description The City will strive to achieve the goals, priority needs and funding priorities of the Consolidated Plan.
 The City will continue to comply with the planning and reporting requirements of the Consolidated Plan regulations and CDBG regulations.
 Annually, the City will monitor its use of CDBG funds to ensure effective and appropriate use of funds.

-Projects

-AP-35 Projects - 91.220(d)
+Projects AP-35 Projects - 91.220(d)